MagaiM/hogwarts-potions-back-end-csharp-MagaiM/README.md

 ## Usage

-For an example of a frontend application useing this API: https://github.com/MagaiM/hogwarts-potions-frontend-angular-MagaiM
+For an example frontend application using this API, check out this project: https://github.com/MagaiM/hogwarts-potions-frontend-angular-MagaiM

 Once you downloaded installed and run the api as seen in the [Installation](#installation) you can send requests to end points.